chen-gz/cf_template/README.md

 - To run the project, navigate to the `src` directory and compile the `main.cpp` file using CMake or your preferred build system.
 - Execute the compiled binary to see the output.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License